 All countries have gradually started using the free operating system, Linux / Ubuntu.
-I have tried to list some important terminal commands below for enthusiast Linux/Ubuntu users who are looking for or tried to understand these commands.
+I have tried to list some important terminal commands below for enthusiast Linux/Ubuntu users who are looking for or trying to understand these commands.
 Hope this list will help.

 Daily Use Commands